lucaong/gwooks/README.md

 # Gwooks

 A DSL for quickly creating endpoints for [GitHub post-receive webhooks](https://help.github.com/articles/post-receive-hooks).
-This make it possible to perform some actions whenever one of your GitHub repos receives a push matching some custom conditions.
+It makes it easy to perform some actions whenever one of your GitHub repos receives a push matching some custom conditions.

 ## Installation